 To weaterproof your Cricut doormat, allow the acrylic paint to dry for 6-8 hours– and preferably overnight.
 Next, spray on a few coats of polyurethane spray to protect against rain and moisture.
 Follow the instructions on the bottle in terms of drying time.
 Once it’s dry, enjoy your new doormat!

 Here’s a peek at how my Hey There Pumpkin doormat turned out!
 Like I said, I can’t see myself paying full price for a store-bought doormat ever again.
-I’m obsessed.
+It’s way too easy to design your own doormat, and I’m obsessed.

 If you have a Cricut, what’s the coolest thing you’ve ever made?
 I’m always looking for new project ideas!